Lady Margaret Anne de Burgh1

 Consanguinity Index=0.0%

-Lady Margaret Anne de Burgh was born circa 1831 at London, England.2 She was the daughter of Sir Ulick John de Burgh, 1st Marquess of Clanricarde and Hon.
-Harriet Canning.1 She married Wentworth Blackett Beaumont, 1st Baron Allendale, son of Thomas Wentworth Beaumont and Henrietta Jane Emma Hawks Atkinson, on 6 March 1856.1 She died on 31 March 1888.1 She was buried on 5 April 1888 at Bretton Park, Yorkshire, England.1
+Lady Margaret Anne de Burgh was born circa 1831 at London, EnglandG.2 She was the daughter of Sir Ulick John de Burgh, 1st Marquess of Clanricarde and Hon.
+Harriet Canning.1 She married Wentworth Blackett Beaumont, 1st Baron Allendale, son of Thomas Wentworth Beaumont and Henrietta Jane Emma Hawks Atkinson, on 6 March 1856.1 She died on 31 March 1888.1 She was buried on 5 April 1888 at Bretton Park, Yorkshire, EnglandG.1

 Her married name became Beaumont.